Why are equal opportunity measures so important?

 Women-in-Science Network Medicine

 In a joint effort, local Research Units, the Equal Opportunity Office, and the Dean of Münster's Medical Faculty have made an important step towards supporting career development of female scientists by founding the 'Women-in-Science Network Medicine' (WiSNetMed).
-The network aims to promote women in not losing sights of their academic careers from doctorate to professorship by offering lectures, workshops, or mentoring programmes for female scientists.
+The network aims to promote women in not losing sight of their academic career from doctorate to professorship by offering lectures, workshops, or mentoring programmes for female scientists.
 Follow our sites to learn more!

 New Equal Opportunity Representative appointed